btholt/complete-intro-to-linux-and-the-cli/lessons/tips-and-tricks.md

 Some commands are smart enough to know what sort of thing you're looking for.
 If you have two files, saved.txt and something-else.txt, and a folder called src, if you type `cd s` and hit tab, you'll autocomplete `cd src` because the shell knows you're looking for a folder when you're using `cd`.

 Tab completion will always work with the file system.
 Some commands have tab completion too.
 Type `git de` and hit tab and it should complete to `git describe` for example.
 Admittedly I use this far less because I can never remember which commands have tab completion and which don't.
-The individual programs have to supply that to he shell for it to work.
+The individual programs have to supply that to the shell for it to work.

 # Reverse Search